Objectivity is your friend –Dennis McCallum

 While it is not a popular viewpoint today, I believe in absolute truth, what Francis Schaefer called “true truth”.
 There is only one reality, one true morality, things are either truth or false.
 If two people hold conflicting views, they aren’t both right, though both could be wrong.
 The challenge is discovering what is true.
 This takes work and humility.
 Even if someone works to discover what is true, it doesn’t mean they will succeed.
 Some things might be so beyond our ability to understand that we will never really know the truth, we will see only a small portion of the truth and come to an incorrect conclusion.
 This dilemma is captured in the classic parable describing three blind men who encounter an elephant.
 Each man touches a different section of the elephant (leg, trunk, side of the body) and come to a different and wrong conclusion about what the whole elephant looks like.

-Something that many people miss is that the only person who can tell the story of the elephant.
-The only person who knows each blind man has an incomplete perspective is a man who is not blind and is standing outside the story.
+Something that many people miss is that the only person who knows each blind man has an incomplete perspective is a man who is not blind and is standing outside the story.
 Often I hear people use this parable to suggest that all faiths or religions lead to the same place and are equally valid.
 While this seems like a position of humility, it’s actually the height of arrogance, because the person is assuming they are like the person who can see, and the communities of faith and religion are the blind who can only see a small part of the truth.
 We need to have enough humility to admit when we don’t know what is true.

 Just as the sighted man is the only person who can tell the story of the elephant, God is the only one who can fully tell the story of light and our world.
 That’s not to say that we can’t use our senses and mind figure things out, but what we discover will be an incomplete and often misleading.

 This brings up an even more unpopular belief.
 The Bible is true and trustworthy.
+I reference some of the evidence for this in my post about faith.
 The ultimate author of the Bible is God who knows more than us.
 It’s very common for us to favor our experience and beliefs over the Bible, yet God know more than us and loves us more than we love ourselves.
 When our experience and beliefs disagree with the Bible it’s appropriate to ask if we were misreading the Bible or if we are misinterpreting our experiences or failing to see long term results.